jeffstride/TicTacToe_part3_Student/README.md

 <p>
 There is the opportunity to expand this project to include an AI based on MiniMax Algorithm, but that is not currently provided.

+There are several major milestones for the students to complete.
+These milestones don't have to necessarily be done in this order.
+1. Create Swing UI dialogs that are triggered from the menu system.
+2. Verify that a two player game works using GUI.
+3. Implement an AI using Cups as the learning algorithm.
+4. Implement an AI using a Game Tree.
 <p>
+The student can extend the GUI by replacing the JOptionPane popups with dialogs that inherit from DialogBase.
+The student can also choose to add other UI elements such as a ProgressDialog when the AI is learning, and more.

+## Design Overview
 The application is run in 1 of 3 modes:
 1. Console UI mode.
 This allows the student/class to avoid GUI altogether.
 2. Dialogs mode.
 This allows the student to test out dialogs in a way that avoids